oevkaya/datafest_UoE_25/content/sponsors.md

 ---
-title: "DataFest 2024 Sponsors"
+title: "DataFest 2025 Sponsors"
 markup: "mmark"
 ---

-ASA DataFest at University of Edinburgh cannot run without your support!
+ASA DataFest at the University of Edinburgh cannot run without your support!

 We need lots of consultant hours so we hope that you'll consider supporting us with your time this year!
-Click [here](/signup) as a consultant.
+Click [here](/signup) to sign up as a consultant.

-To find out more about how you can support DataFest at University of Edinburgh, and don't hesitate to [contact us](mailto:serveh.sharifi@ed.ac.uk) with sponsorship questions.
+To find out more about how you can support DataFest at the University of Edinburgh, don't hesitate to [contact us](mailto:serveh.sharifi@ed.ac.uk) with sponsorship questions.

-Huge thanks to our sponsors, and we're hoping to add more to this list!
+Huge thanks to our sponsors!

-<a href="/sponsorship" class="btn btn-primary" role="button">Support DataFest 2024</a>

 <br>